tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 ```
 ### When I add the album to my cart

-If you remember, the original scenario we listed above was “When I add an item to my cart, it displays a total of 1”.
+If you remember, the original scenario we listed above was "When I add an item to my cart, it displays a total of 1".
 Often it is fairly easy to separate the Given portion of our scenario from the When/Then portion because the Given part is often the part that we took for granted when we were describing the scenario or when it was described to us.

 **InterfaceTests/Features/CartSteps.cs**